zivsha/HowManyTriangles/README.md

 # How Many Triangles?
-Solves the "how many triangles in this shape?" riddles
+Solves the **"how many triangles in this shape?"** types of riddles

 ### Example: